ETHICS CODE FOR AUTHORS

 Note that strict originality will not be required for student papers.

-Limit in submissions for Committee members
+Updated: Removal of the limit in submissions for Committee members

 Conflict of interests